The Dubai Fountain creator Fuller says his new project is different and unpredictable

 Fuller attributes the complex tech to “magic”.
 The cascading waves somehow defy the laws of physics, pausing midway to reverse up the porous walls in the evening.
 But none of it should come as a surprise when the mastermind is also behind The Dubai Fountain at Burj Khalifa Lake, which still reigns as the largest choreographed fountain on the planet.

 “What we’ve had the opportunity to do here is create something completely different from what anyone expects from a water feature.
 Our thought was ‘let’s call this place something beyond what’s real’,” added Fuller.
+That is how, he explains, ‘Surreal’ earned its moniker.
+Because it made for an awkward translation in Arabic, the name mostly kept to inner circles until the day of its unveiling to the public.

 “There are two choreographers who sit in the control room underground.
 It’s all manual,” said Fuller.